Iceland evacuates area north of rumbling volcano

 The Vatnajokull National Park is more than 300 km from the capital Reykjavik and covers 14 percent of Iceland.

-The 2010 eruption at Eyjafjallajokull, a little over 100 km from the capital, affected more than 10 million air travelers and cost $1.7 billion.
+The 2010 eruption at Eyjafjallajokull, a little over 100 km from the capital, affected more than 10 million air travellers and cost $1.7 billion.

 (Reporting by Mia Shanley, editing by Anna Ringstrom)